Stacey-bee/alx-low_level_programming/0x00-hello_world/README.md

-file 4-puts.c contains a C program that prints exactly "Programming is like building a multilingual puzzle" file 5-printf.c contains a C program that prints exactly with proper grammar, but the outcome is a piece of art file 6-size.c contains a C program that prints the size of various types on the computer it is compiled and run on
+file 4-puts.c contains a C program that prints exactly "Programming is like building a multilingual puzzle" file 5-printf.c contains a C program that prints exactly with proper grammar, but the outcome is a piece of art file 6-size.c contains a C program that prints the size of various types on the computer it is compiled and run on file 100-intel has a script that generates the assembly code (Intel syntax) of a C code and save it in an output file